FlowFuse/website/src/blog/2023/08/flowfuse-1-11-release.md

 ---
 title: FlowFuse 1.11 makes it easier to get started with FlowFuse and Node-RED
-subtitle: The new FlowFuse 1.11 release includes a new starter tier for FlowFuse Cloud, Personal Access Tokens for API access and improvements to device management.
+subtitle: Our latest release includes a new starter tier for FlowFuse Cloud, Personal Access Tokens for API access and improvements to device management.
 description: The new FlowFuse 1.11 release includes a new starter tier for FlowFuse Cloud, Personal Access Tokens for API access and improvements to device management.
 date: 2023-08-31
 authors: ["ian-skerrett"]